systemd.service(5) — Linux manual page

 If a service of Type=notify/Type=notify-reload sends

-be extended beyond TimeoutStartSec=.
-The first receipt of
+extended beyond TimeoutStartSec=.
+The first receipt of this

-this message must occur before TimeoutStartSec= is exceeded,
+message must occur before TimeoutStartSec= is exceeded, and

-and once the start time has extended beyond TimeoutStartSec=,
+once the start time has extended beyond TimeoutStartSec=, the

-the service manager will allow the service to continue to
+service manager will allow the service to continue to start,

-within the interval specified until the service startup
+the interval specified until the service startup status is

 Added in version 188.